Cortico on Campus—Apply Now!

 Timeline

-This program follows a two-phase approach that will run from March 2025 – January 2026 with a break from program activities over the summer.
+This program follows a two-phase approach that will run from October 2025 – May 2026

 • Gain practical experience in dialogue program leadership, tech-enhanced conversation analysis, and community engagement by implementing your own project.